 CallPlease IS NOT DESIGNED TO BE YOUR CONTACT LIST OF RECORD.
 When you add somebody to your CallPlease Address Book, we offer to send you the vCard because we don’t offer any good or easy way to manage large lists.
-Integration with Google Contacts, Officer 365 and other contact list systems is now available as part of our Enterprise License
+Integration with Google Contacts and Microsoft 365 is now available as part of our Plus and Enterprise License Tiers

 There is a detailed explanation of each one, but first the list, in order of our intended use: